johandersson/.LOG-hog/src/help.md

 - **Immediate memory clearing** of all sensitive data (passwords, keys, cached content)
 - **Automatic clipboard security** with configurable timeout (1-3600 seconds) and educational warnings
 - **Secure Ctrl+C functionality** in all text areas with automatic clearing
+- **Automatic secure backups** after encryption/decryption operations with multiple overwrite deletion
 - **Path validation and confinement** preventing directory traversal and command injection
 - **Thread-safe operations** with proper synchronization
 - **Generic error messages** preventing information disclosure
 - **Comprehensive input validation** with bounds checking and sanitization
 - **File operation restrictions** to user home and working directories only
+- **Settings encryption** using deterministic keys for defense in depth

-**Security Rating: HIGH (9.0/10)** - Suitable for sensitive personal and professional data storage.
+**Security Rating: HIGH (9.5/10)** - Suitable for sensitive personal and professional data storage.
 Enhanced password requirements now enforce minimum strength scoring, blocking weak passwords that meet basic criteria.

 .LOG-hog is secure for daily use but not invincible against state-level threats or keyloggers.
 With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
 However, weak passwords or forgotten ones can compromise security—use a password manager.